 As with most compliance frameworks, SOC 1 becomes important to your business when a prospect or customer asks to see your report.
 This will likely happen if you manage financial information for users, like payroll, stock options, retirement plans, and more.

-Often, larger enterprises require their vendors to be compliant with SOC 1 for the enterprise to pass their own audits.
-Similarly, you may need to ensure that your vendors are compliant with SOC 1 if they are exposed to any user financial reports.
+Often, larger enterprises require their vendors to be compliant for the enterprise to pass their own audits.
+Similarly, you may need to ensure that your vendors are compliant if they are exposed to any user financial reports.

 How to become compliant